paulbuechner/monday-file-sync/api/README.md

 ## Usage

 The application is wrapped with `PM2` to keep the application running and provide better monitoring.
-For more information visit: [PM2 Documentation](https://pm2.keymetrics.io/docs/usage/quick-start/)
+For more information visit: [PM2 Documentation](https://pm2.keymetrics.io/docs/usage/quick-start/).
+Chokidar will initialize a watcher detecting file changes over the day and will log them under `logs/changes`.
+The scheduled node job `/index.ts` will take care of uploading the files at the specified time (default: 2am).

 ```bash
 cd api